A Primary Mission of the Access, Prevention and Interprofessional Relations Committee (APIRC)

 Age One Campaign

-The importance of age-one dental exams is being highlighted in a new MDS-produced TV campaign.
-The MDS Standing Committee on Communications launched a new public awareness campaign in January on the importance of age-one dental exams.
-The MDS has produced a new 30-second TV commercial, which was broadcast over several weeks on WHDH-TV (Channel 7) and WLVI-TV (Channel 56) in Boston and on WWLP-TV (Channel 22) in Springfield.
+The importance of age-one dental exams was highlighted in an MDS-produced TV campaign in 2013.
+The MDS Standing Committee on Communications launched a public awareness campaign in January 2013 on the importance of age-one dental exams.
+The MDS produced a 30-second TV commercial, which was broadcast over several weeks on WHDH-TV (Channel 7) and WLVI-TV (Channel 56) in Boston and on WWLP-TV (Channel 22) in Springfield.

 This companion flyer is now available to support the new public awareness campaign.
 Have One.
 First Dental Checkup By One.
 First Birthday.
 Download a copy of this flyer to share with patients in your office.